Tuesday, 10 January 2012

 I’ve also had problems with logging into ImageShack automatically and ended up having to type in my password each time – even though it’s stored in my browsers.
 I doubt my browsers were the problem.
 I had the same issue whichever one I used.
 If you want to mark images as private, you can’t mark a whole folder’s worth in one go, because there are no folders.
 Oh yes, and I found that if my screensaver cut in during upload, the upload didn’t complete properly and I had to do it again.
 I normally have my screensaver set to run after one minute of idle time.
 Uploading, say, ten photos takes longer than a minute, so I’d have to reset my screensaver for the upload to complete.
 Actual image quality, if everything works, is fine.

-MediaFire is lovely to upload to, and it has a nice image viewer to display your shots once a hotlink is clicked.
-The hotlink load time itself appears to have improved very significantly since MediaFire updated their interface and site.
-I’m not sure if it’s quite as fast as Photobucket, but it’s definitely close, and a step in the right direction.
-As with all of the big three hosts, people who choose to download using the Download button (as opposed to just right clicking the image and saving) are hit with heavy and tacky advertising.
-I should mention that MediaFire support were very good when I had a problem.
-It wasn’t to do with images – it regarded my virtual VST instrument downloads for this site, but the response was very quick and the problem was sorted straight away.
-MediaFire obviously took the issue seriously (and I only prioritised it as ‘Medium’), so I wouldn’t expect any fly-by-night behaviour from them.
-The one bugbear which stops me recommending MediaFire over and above Photobucket is the fact that you can’t share (hotlink) a photo that’s marked as private.
+MediaFire is nice to upload to, and it has a nice image viewer to display your shots once a hotlink is clicked.
+The hotlink load time is slow.
+People who choose to download using the Download button (as opposed to just right clicking the image and saving) are hit with heavy, disingenuous and potentially dangerous advertising.
+With Mediafire you can’t share (hotlink) a photo that’s marked as private.
 Or at least, I can’t see a way to do it.
 You can go back and mark the image as private once you’ve hotlinked it, but that’s a fair bit of extra work if you’re going to be hotlinking hundreds of photos and you want your images to remain inaccessible via any other route than your own site or blog.
-That aside, though, MediaFire is about as good as things are going to get without losing that all-important commercial impetus for the site to stay active.
+[UPDATE January 2014: Mediafire now allow other users to spam you with begging emails if you make a file non-public - THIS SPAM CANNOT BE PREVENTED, EVEN AFTER YOU'VE DELETED THE FILE(S)].
+I would accordingly expressly recommend that you don't use Mediafire for any purpose whatsoever.

 WORTH KNOWING!

-All of the above hosts will place 'alt' text in their image code, advertising the name of their site.
-'Alt' text is very important in search engine optimisation as Google uses it to recognise images and categorise them.
-If you're happy tampering with HTML code you can change the 'alt' text to something which describes the photo.
-You may be contravening the host's conditions by doing this, however, and you should be aware of that.
-I should mention that Photobucket does have a feature which allows you to add 'alt' text from within the Photobucket interface (so you don't have to mess with HTML, and you won't be contravening any terms), but if you don't specifically add your text after uploading, all photos will by default have 'alt' text which says "Photobucket".
+All of the above hosts except Flickr will, by default, place 'alt' text in their image code, advertising the name of their site.
+Flickr by default uses the subject matter of your image for its 'alt' text, based on your image title or filename.
+'Alt' text is very important in search engine optimisation as Google uses it to recognise the subject matter of images and categorise them.
+So 'alt' text should describe the subject of your image.
+If you're happy changing the 'alt' text where necessary you can of course describe your photo's subject matter as you wish.
+You may possibly be contravening the host's conditions of use by doing this, however, so you should check the state of play carefully.
+I should mention that Photobucket does have a feature which allows you to add 'alt' text from within the Photobucket interface (so you don't have to mess with any HTML, and you won't be contravening any terms), but if you don't specifically add your text after uploading, all photos will by default have 'alt' text which says "Photobucket".

 OTHER OPTIONS